 A weekend at the lake 12 MIN READ TL;DR: The End of "Human-Centered" Administrative Friction Aviation brokers are currently capped by a "Typing Speed Ceiling"—a state where growth is physically limited by manual data entry and "shadow workflows."
 Legacy systems force teams into "Treasure Hunting" for data across fragmented portals, leading to significant revenue leakage and high admin-to-sales ratios.
 ERP.Aero transforms these friction points into fluidity through AI-powered email parsing,...

-8 days ago • 5 min read
+about 2 months ago • 5 min read

 Some conversations stay with you longer than expected.
 This was one of them.
 I recently sat down with Stefan Fletcher from AVSpares, and what started as a simple discussion quickly turned into something deeper—an honest look at what actually works in aviation, and what quietly breaks behind the scenes.
 Early in the conversation, Stefan said something that set the tone: It’s a process flow.
 It’s nothing to do with the IT in the end.
 Did we think about human issues?
 That line captures a reality...

-3 months ago • 1 min read
+2 months ago • 1 min read